ehlesp/smallab-k8s-pve-guide/G008 - Host hardening 02 ~ Alternative administrator user.md

     - The `group:` line corresponds to your newly created system administrator group.
     - The `acl:` line assigns the PVE role `Administrator` to your new group.

-    This new group can also be seen in the user management section of your PVE's web console.
+    This new group can also be seen in the user management section of your PVE node's web console.
 Click on `Datacenter` and unfold the `Permissions` list, then click on `Groups`.

     ![New PVE managers group seen through web console](images/g008/new_pve_platform_managers_group_on_web_console.webp "New PVE managers group seen through web console")